 Tragically, Lennon was murdered by a fan in December of 1980, but his legacy lives on.

 2. Paul McCartney

 Known as the heartthrob of the Beatles, Paul McCartney brought distinctive pop tones to the group’s music and encouraged them to experiment with genre and style.

-A primarily self-taught musician, he is responsible for writing some of the group’s greatest hits, such as “Yesterday,” “Blackbird,” and “Hey Jude.”
+A primarily self-taught musician, he played bass guitar and was responsible for writing some of the group’s greatest hits, such as “Yesterday,” “Blackbird,” and “Hey Jude.”